isidore/RefactoringClass/ClassSchedule.md

-## DAY 2
+# DAY 2

+Today we will finish up chartsmart and look at look at testing.

-ChartSmart (Mob)
+## ChartSmart (Mob)

-Duplication
-Individual Exercises Duplication
+* Finish Duplication and Extract Objects
+* Lift Conditional

-Testing Functional Code Kata [If code is functional it is very easy to test] Code coverage
+## Testing Functional Code Kata  (Paired)
+   [If code is functional it is very easy to test]

-Emily Bache Gilded Rose
+## Emily Bache Gilded Rose (Mob & Paired)
-Combination Testing (Start in a mob, get to 4 combinations, then split up, or follow the leader) 100% Code coverage
+* Combination Testing (Start in a mob, get to 4 * combinations, then split up)
+* 100% Code coverage
+* Lift Conditional
+* Seperate into classes
+* Retro
-Clean Up.
+* Clean Up.